FelixOnline/v2/content/articles/2010-12-2-go-go-go-gauguin.md

  - /arts/461/go-go-go-gauguin
 imported: true
 comments:
+ - value: >
- - Gaugin paintings could have been found disappointing but calling hin obnoxious Writer needs some education in how to use words about such figures like Gaugin
+     Gaugin paintings could have been found disappointing, but calling hin obnoxious.
+Writer needs some education in how to use words about such figures like Gaugin.

 # Article Taxonomies
 categories: